uk625454/Cisco-AI-Defense-Validation-Python-Wrapper/README.md

 ## Final note

-This wrapper is best used as a **repeatable validation launcher** for Cisco AI Defense when testing external model or agent endpoints that may require:
+This wrapper is best used as a **repeatable validation launcher** for Cisco AI Defense when testing external model, agent, or application endpoints that may require:

 - custom request JSON
 - custom headers